fubarlabs/circuitsunday/session6/readme.md

 ###Code Review
 * Arduino LCD library https://www.arduino.cc/en/Reference/LiquidCrystal
 * How to install the library
-* Program the Hellow World LCD sketch
+* Program the Hello World LCD sketch
 * Debug the wiring
 * Debug the code